lastland/scala-forklift/example/README.markdown

 	    [alter table "users" alter column "first" rename to "firstname" ] [alter table "users" alter column "last" rename to "lastname" ]

+Alternatively, you can also use `~mg migrate -p` to have Scala-Forklift ask for your confirmation before actually applying the migrations.

 Congratulations!
 You have applied all the migration scripts.
 To see what's in current database, uncomment the code in `example/src/main/scala/App.scala` and enter the following command in your `sbt` shell:

     app/run